-The Arthritis Research UK Pain Centre is focusing on why arthritis is painful and how we may be able to improve pain treatments.
+The Pain Centre Versus Arthritis is focusing on why arthritis is painful and how we may be able to improve pain treatments.
 Much of our work looks at knee osteoarthritis, one of the commonest and most troublesome forms of arthritis, although we are interested in all kinds of arthritis pain.

 “Everybody’s different and everybody’s pain is probably different.
 Your symptoms get worse yet there doesn’t seem to be any progression with the pain relief.

 That’s why we need research into pain management.”

 Lynda Tainton, member of Centre’s lay advisor group.